 Real-time vision-based worker localization & hazard detection for constructionAutomation in Construction

 Despite training, construction workers often fail to recognize a significant proportion of hazards in construction environments.
 Therefore, there is a need for developing technology that assists workers and safety managers in identifying hazards in complex and dynamic construction environments.
 This study develops a framework for an automated system that detects hazardous conditions and objects in real-time to assist workers and managers.

 Developing hazard recognition skill among the next-generation of construction professionalsConstruction Management and Economics

 Globally, a large number of safety hazards remain unrecognised in construction workplaces.
 These unrecognised safety hazards are also likely to remain unmanaged and can potentially cascade into unexpected safety incidents.
 Therefore, the development of hazards recognition skill – particularly among the next-generation of construction professionals – is vital for injury prevention and safe work-operations.

 Development of virtual reality and stereo-panoramic environments for construction safety trainingEngineering, Construction and Architectural Management

 Workers and construction professionals are generally not proficient in recognizing and managing safety hazards.
 Although valuable, traditional training experiences have not sufficiently addressed the issue of poor hazard recognition and management in construction.

 Improving Safety Performance in Construction Using Eye-Tracking, Visual Data Analytics, and Virtual RealityConstruction Research Congress 2020: Safety, Workforce, and Education

-Idris Jeelani, Alex Albert, Kevin Han
+Idris Jeelani, Alex Albert and Kevin Han